frictionlessdata/frictionless-ci/site/docs/configuration.md

               maximum: 40000
 ```

-Note, that we used the `main` inqiury name because it's a default inquiry.
+Note, that we used the `main` inquiry name because it's a default inquiry.
 You can have multiple inquiries in your repository setting the `inquiry` parameter in your workflow.

-## Inqiury Parameter
+## Inquiry Parameter

-Frictionless Repository step as a part of Github Workflow acceps only one paramenter called `inquiry`.
+Frictionless Repository step as a part of Github Workflow accepts only one parameter called `inquiry`.
 Here is an example:

 > .github/workflows/(name).yaml